chriswilliamstrombone/World_Weather_Analysis/README.md

 # Overview

-- Many people want to travle the world and see new sights.
+- Many people want to travel the world and see new sights.
 - Weather conditions influence travel behavior and impact overall travel experience.

 # Purpose